12from typing import Optional, Tuple

 has shape [n_steps, batch_size, input_size]

-is a tuple of $h$ and $c$, each with a shape of [batch_size, hidden_size]
+is a tuple of and , each with a shape of [batch_size, hidden_size]

 .